csirac2/snazzer/doc/snazzer-measure.md

 # SYNOPSIS

-    snazzer-measure /some/path >> path_measurements
+    snazzer-measure /measured/path [/reported/path] >> path_measurements

 # DESCRIPTION

-Creates reproducible fingerprints of the content under a given directory, along with the commands necessary (relative to a sibling directory of the supplied path) to reproduce the measurement using only standard core GNU userland.
+Creates reproducible fingerprints of the given directory, along with commands necessary (relative to measured path, or if supplied - the optional reported path) to reproduce the measurement using only standard core GNU userland.

 The output includes:

 - hostname and datetime of **snazzer-measure** invocation
 - `du -bs` (bytes used)
-- sha512sum of the result of a reproducible tarball of the directory
+- `sha512sum` of the result of a reproducible tarball of the directory
 - `gpg2 --armor --sign` of the same
 - instructions for reproducing or verifying each of the above
 - `tar --version`, `tar --show-defaults`